mainSpi/patologia/README.md

 *   `src/ai/`: Includes Genkit AI flows, configurations, and related utilities.
 *   `public/`: Stores static assets accessible directly via URL.
     *   `public/data/cards/`: Contains individual JSON files, each representing a card (e.g., `some-card-id.json`).
+    *   `public/laminas/`: Stores image files (e.g., `.jpg`, `.png`) and SVS/DZI files that are referenced by cards.
+Files in this directory are served publicly.
 *   `src/lib/`: Utility functions and libraries (e.g., `constants.ts` for admin password configuration).
 *   `src/hooks/`: Custom React hooks.
 *   `src/types/`: TypeScript type definitions.

 ## Card Data
 Card data is stored as individual JSON files within the `public/data/cards/` directory.
 Each file (e.g., `slide-alpha-001.json`) contains the data for a single card, adhering to the `CardData` interface defined in `src/types/index.ts`.
+- `imageUrl`: Path to a display image for the card (e.g., `/laminas/my-image.jpg`).
+- `svsUrl`: Path to an SVS/DZI file or a large image for OpenSeadragon (e.g., `/laminas/my-slide.dzi` or `/laminas/my-large-image.jpg`).

-The application reads these files directly using Node.js `fs` module in Server Components and for build-time page generation.
+These image and SVS files should be placed in the `public/laminas/` directory.
+The application reads the JSON card data files directly using Node.js `fs` module in Server Components and for build-time page generation.

 ## Admin Access
 The application includes an admin section for managing cards.
 Access to this section is protected by a password.